Performance and Termination Decisions Under the FMLA and ADA

 Recording of a 90-minute CLE video webinar with Q&A

 This CLE webinar will prepare employment counsel to navigate difficult performance and termination decisions that arise while an employee is on job-protected leave.
 The panel will outline an employer's obligations under the Family and Medical Leave Act (FMLA), Americans with Disabilities Act (ADA), and other leave protection laws, as well as best practices for documenting performance issues and disciplinary actions and avoiding retaliation claims.

 - Briefing on federal and state leave protection laws

 - Best practices to avoid retaliation claims

 The panel will review these and other relevant issues:

 - How can employers respond to common types of employee leave abuse without violating the law?

 - How can employers ensure compliance in situations where they must navigate multiple laws regulating employee leave?

-- What are the best practices to implement to avoid retaliation/discrimination claims under the FMLA, ADA, or workers' comp?
+- What are the best practices to implement to avoid retaliation/discrimination claims under the FMLA, ADA, workers' comp, or statutory disability benefits?

 - When is it permissible to terminate an employee on FMLA leave?

 - How do courts evaluate timing issues in retaliation cases?